tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/setup.rst

 that it is either incompatible or unavailable for your seller account.

 .. important::
-   As manually added marketplaces are not officially supported by Odoo, there is no guarantee that adding one as described above will work, nor can this be considered as a bug when contacting Odoo Support.
+   As manually added marketplaces are not officially supported by CoquiAPPs, there is no guarantee that adding one as described above will work, nor can this be considered as a bug when contacting CoquiAPPs Support.

 .. seealso::